-- Awardees are expected to maintain regular and frequent interactions with their mentor(s).
-Contact the CFAR if additional expertise is needed or a change in mentor is desired. - Yearly progress reports will be requested.
-Awardees will be contacted to request updates on additional productivity after the award ends (i.e., abstracts, publications, grants). - Applicants chosen for funding may be asked to present the details of their study to the CFAR Research Community during the course of the project or at the conclusion of the study. - Applications that include the use of human subjects will be contacted by CFAR Administration to collect required human subjects' documentation. - Support from this mechanism must be acknowledged in all publications and presentations.
+• Awardees are expected to maintain regular and frequent interactions with their mentor(s).
+Contact the CFAR if additional expertise is needed or a change in mentor is desired.

+- Yearly progress reports will be requested.
+Awardees will be contacted to request updates on additional productivity after the award ends (i.e., abstracts, publications, grants). - Year 1 funds will need to be spent before Year 2 funds can be released.
+Please provide justification if funds are projected to remain at the end of year 1. - Applicants chosen for funding will be required to present the details of their study progress to the CFAR Research Community at the conclusion of the first year of funding and at the conclusion of the funding period. - Applications that include the use of human subjects will be contacted by CFAR Administration to collect required human subjects' documentation. - Support from this mechanism must be acknowledged in all publications and presentations.
 Visit the CFAR website for language describing the appropriate acknowledgement of this funding source. - If for any reason the awardee is unable to fulfill the requirements or adhere to the policies of the award, at the discretion of the funding mechanism leadership, the award may be revoked or the funding adjusted.

-For questions, contact Mary Thielen at mthielen@uabmc.edu, UAB CFAR Program Director or Dr. Donna Porter Crawford donnaporter@uabmc.edu CFAR Associate Director
+For questions, contact Mary Thielen at mthielen@uabmc.edu, UAB CFAR Program Director or Dr. Donna Porter Crawford donnaporter@uabmc.edu UAB CFAR Associate Director